Buffer Intensity and Buffer Capacity

 The set of 5 equations in (1.1) can be cast into a single analytical formula:

 This quartic equation (quartic!, not quadratic)5 predicts the pH for any given pair of CT and n.
-Replacing nCT by CB in 3.2, you get an alternative form:
+Replacing nCT by CB in 3.2, an alternative form is obtained:

 Exact Relationships between pH, CT, and n (or Alk = nCT)